Brian M Stratton ADI DVSA ORDIT TRAINER

 Brian

-ALL training is carried out on a one-to-one basis by Brian M Stratton ADI DVSA ORDIT TRAINER.
-He is one of the UK’s highest qualified and most widely experienced ADI trainers.
-He has been driving since 1973, teaching since 1986 and began training instructors from 1988.
+ALL training is carried out by Brian M Stratton ADI DVSA ORDIT TRAINER on a one-to-one basis.
+He is one of the the UK’s highest qualified and most widely experienced trainers .

 With a vast amount of driving experience, clocking up almost 4 million miles so far, he has also broadened his experience by taking courses in saloon-car track driving, rally driving, four-wheel driving and tracked vehicles including a Chieftain tank.
 He has passed tests to drive lorries and buses and also holds a full motorbike licence.